eudoxia0/eudoxia0.github.io/article/_posts/2025-04-15-two-years-of-rust.md

 It's paint by numbers.
 The type errors make refactoring extremely straightforward and safe.

-Once I had to deploy a significant emergency change.
-The code compiled, but I had zero confidence that it would work.
-And I deployed it and it worked flawlessly.
-In most languages you can tell the opposite story: where you have full confidence in the code, and it still something explodes because of dynamic typing or `null` pointers.

 ## Hiring {#hiring}

 Is it hard to hire Rust programmers?
 No.